sstadt/Vertical-Slider/README.md

 	$('#rolodex').vslider();

 The plugin will then search for your buttons and content box using the provided base id string as a starting point.
+The vslider() function will also take an options object the further customize the slider.
+Available options
+include:

+duration
+The time to complete the slider animation, in milliseconds.
+default: 600

+easing
+The easing string to apply to the slider animation.
+default: 'swing'